PolinaShimko/preprocessing/README.md

 # Data preprocessing

-Collection of data from the social network Twitter and their preprocessing
+Collection of data from the social network Twitter and preprocessing data.

 Project goals: